xyanz/react-intro/06-multiple-props.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Multiple Props

-### Learning Objectives
+## Learning Objectives
-*After this lesson, you will be able to:*
+*After this lesson, students will be able to:*

-- Pass multiple individual props to a component
+- [ ] Pass multiple individual props to a component
-- Pass multiple props as an object to a component
+- [ ] Pass multiple props as an object to a component

 ## What about... multiple props?